I have decided to join BTSA on an adventure! How do I reserve a space?

 I am concerned about my personal safety in an unfamiliar country.
 What precautions does BTSA take to keep their adventures as safe as possible?

 Naturally, we make every possible effort to keep BTSA travelers safe and happy!
-You will be met upon arrival at the destination airport, by a BTSA representative/driver and will be escorted back to the airport when you depart.
-We stay in secure and atmospheric hotels whose owners we have known for dozens of years; we usually have assistants or guides to help with your luggage, market purchases, etc.
+We work with known and trusted travel companies in the destination countries.
+You will be met upon arrival at the airport, by a BTSA representative/driver and will be escorted back to the airport when you depart.
+We stay in secure and atmospheric hotels whose owners we have known for dozens of years.

 How do I make my plane reservations to arrive and depart at the right times?